How Halo Scaled to 11.6 Million Users Using the Saga Design Pattern 🎮

 This post outlines the Saga design pattern.
 You will find references at the bottom of this page if you want to go deeper.

-Consider referring just 3 people and I'll send you some rewards as a thank you.
+Refer just 3 people & I'll send you some rewards as a thank you.

 Why it matters: Saga design pattern is often used to achieve data consistency and reliability in distributed systems.